 Your water heater also has a temperature and pressure relief valve.
 This valve will open if the temperature or the pressure in the tank becomes too high.
 You can test the valve by pulling the trip lever on it.
 If the valve is operating correctly, it should relieve a little water or water vapor from the tank.
 You may also hear a little rush of air escaping the valve.
 If none of these things happen, the temperature and pressure valve may have gone bad.
 It’s important to replace the T&P valve.
 Without it, your tank could experience a dangerous increase in pressure, which could lead to an explosion.

-If you’d like more information about water heater maintenance, or if you would like to replace your existing water heater, please call us at Boston Standard Company at (617) 288-2911.
+If you’d like more information about water heater maintenance, or if you would like to replace your existing water heater, we can help!
+Boston Standard Company offers water heater installation and repair services in Boston.
+Just give us a call at (617) 288-2911.

 Photo Credit: Cole Camplese, via Flickr